ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - GNU
 -

-# General approach, and its alignment to my and others' definitions of new media.
+# General approach

-## Alignment of the approach to my and others' definitions of new media.
+## Alignment of the approach to my and others' definitions of new media

 # Features of my proposed solution, in detail